 Right around your 65th birthday, you will likely be automatically enrolled in Medicare Part A. However, you will most likely need to actively enroll in Medicare Part B around this same time.
 Call your local Social Security office for details on eligibility and how you could enroll in Part B.

-Medicare Advantage, also known as Medicare Part C, is an insurance plan provided by a private insurance company.
-It includes Part A and Part B type coverage and may include additional benefits.
+Medicare Advantage, also known as Medicare Part C, is Medicare coverage provided by a private insurance company.
+It must include all benefits from Medicare Parts A & B, and often includes additional benefits.

-Medicare enrollment for Medicare Advantage plans is not automatic.
+Enrollment in Medicare Advantage is not automatic.
 You will need to enroll through a private insurance company.

 You can enroll in Medicare Advantage:

-You can join, switch, or drop a Medicare Part D drug plan at these times:
+You can join, switch, or drop a Medicare Part D plan at these times:

 To get answers to your questions about Extra Help, call your State Health Insurance Assistance Program (SHIP).

-Medicare Supplement (or Medigap) policies are designed to fill many of the gaps in Original Medicare coverage.
+Medicare Supplement plans are designed to fill many of the gaps in Medicare Parts A & B.

-After this open enrollment period, you may still apply for Medigap coverage, but the insurance company can refuse to cover you because of medical conditions or the insurance company may require that you pay higher premiums.
-There are certain situations when you are still guaranteed issuance of a Medigap policy, even after the open enrollment period.
+After this Open Enrollment Period, you may still apply for Medicare Supplement coverage, but the insurance company can refuse to cover you because of medical conditions or may require that you pay higher premiums.
+There are certain situations when you are still guaranteed issuance of a Medicare Supplement policy, even after the Open Enrollment Period.